prakharcode/prakharcode.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h1 style="text-align:center">Hello World!</h1>
 A very warm welcome to this web world of mine.
-I'm Prakhar Srivastava, a senior year, computer science undergraduate pursuing my bachelors from [Maharaja Surajmal Institute of Technology](http://msit.in/), New Delhi.
+I'm Prakhar Srivastava, a Data Associate and Machine Learning Engineer at [Atlan](https://atlan.com).
 I've a deep rooted interest for mathematics and physics in general but what I absolutely love is computers and latest technology.

 <h2> About Blog </h2>